You found our list of patriotic virtual July 4th ideas.

 You can facilitate the game by using the polling feature or asking players to react with a thumbs up or thumbs down.

-Check out more remote group games.
+Check out more free online games for remote teams.

 24. Only in America